-While basic customer support is fairly simple, the standards that customers now demand require some sophistication.
+While basic customer service is fairly simple, the standards that customers now demand require some sophistication.
 This can come in the form of specialized skills or purpose-built technology.

 Technology for customer support largely focuses on handling and integrating information.
 This includes customer relationship management (CRM) software and help desk software, among others.
 These programs are poised to solve customers’ top frustrations, which include waiting on hold (63%) and having to repeat information (51%).
 Self-service tools are also an opportunity for growth, since most businesses significantly underestimate how important self-service is to people these days.

-Skills related to customer support may involve setting up or using those programs, as well as training in de/escalation, positive messaging, and, where relevant, explaining and demonstrating product or service usage.
+Skills related to customer service may involve setting up or using those programs, as well as training in de/escalation, positive messaging, and, where relevant, explaining and demonstrating product or service usage.

 More Time for Specialization

 While customer service is important, it’s not likely to be the specialty of any of your employees.
 At best, they’ll likely be equipped for an adjacent role, such as technical support or running product demos.
 This means that responding to customers wouldn’t be the best use of their time.
 And given how customer support goes, it would take a lot of their time.